Sovendus-GmbH/Sovendus-Integration-Selftester-Browser-Plugin/README-for-devs.md

 ### Building for Release

+1. Bump the version number in package.json, src/chrome/manifest.json and src/firefox/manifest.json

-To prepare the extension for a release, use the following command which will build the extensions, run tests, and package the extensions into zip files ready for distribution:
+2. To prepare the extension for a release, use the following command which will build the extensions, run tests, and package the extensions into zip files ready for distribution:

 ```bash
 npm run build-release